A-Ahmed100216/MERN_Stack_Implementation/Project.md

 module.exports = Todo;
 ```
-* Update the route in api.js to make use of the new model.
-Navigate back to routes directory.
+* Next, update the route in api.js to make use of the new model.
+To do so, navigate back to routes directory.
 Delete all the code in api.js and replace with the following.
 ```js
 const express = require ('express');
 const router = express.Router();